AgonConsole8/agon-docs/VDP---Bitmaps-API.md

 VDU 23, 27 is reserved for the bitmap, sprite, and mouse cursor functionality.

-As of VDP 1.04, the bitmap system is integrated with the (Buffered Commands API)[VDP---Buffered-Commands-API.md].
+As of VDP 1.04, the bitmap system is integrated with the [Buffered Commands API](VDP---Buffered-Commands-API.md).
 Bitmap data is stored in buffers, and can be manipulated using the Buffered Commands API on the VDP.

 ## Bitmaps